 How we Trek

-We don’t believe in fixed itineraries or over planed programs.
+We don’t believe in fixed itineraries or planned programs.
 Our private treks give you the freedom to arrange your visit just as you want it.
-Together with your guide you plan your trek.
+Together with your guide, you plan your trek.
 You don’t have to know much about the area, your guide will give you suggestions and you plan your trek together, depending on the weather and your wishes.
 All our treks are private.

-A normal day trek would start at 9am in the morning.
+A normal day trek would start at 9 am in the morning.
 We come and meet you at your hotel and together we plan how you want to spend your day.
-It’s your private trek and we will try our best to arrange it after your wishes.
+It’s your private trek and we will try our best to arrange it to your wishes.

-The price depends on: how many days you want to trek, who many people there are in your group and what you want to do.
+The price depends on how many days you want to trek, how many people there are in your group and what you want to do.
 Please fill in our contact form and we will get back to you with our prices.

-We also arrange two, three, and some four day treks with home stays, these are a great way to see the beautiful Sapa Valley and get further from the city.
-Homestays are a type of Inn which is normally run by local families down in the valley.
+We also arrange two, three, and some four-day treks with homestays, these are a great way to see the beautiful Sapa Valley and get further from the city.
+Homestays are a type of Inn that is normally run by local families down in the valley.
 When you choose to stay the night at a homestay you wake up already in the valley, which enables you to explore more of the scenery.
 The guests share one big loft room, on the second floor of a traditional house.
 The host and their family stay in a separate part of the house.
 There are no private bedrooms in the homestays.
-There are hot showers, western standard toilets, beds and tasty traditional food.
+There are hot showers, western standard toilets, beds, and tasty traditional food.
 The homestays are clean and safe.

-Some of the Sapa Sisters guides welcome travelers to stay over in her home or a family member’s.
-Their homes often do not have modern “Western” amenities such as water toilets/ shower/wifi, etc. Please ask us when you are booking your trek and we will arrange for you.
+Some of the Sapa Sisters guides welcome travelers to stay over in her home or a family members.
+Their homes often do not have modern “Western” amenities such as water toilets/ shower/wifi, etc. Please ask us when you are booking your trek and we will arrange it for you.

 Batik class in Ta Van

-If you are interested in handicraft and textiles or just want to try something new, we can arrange a 2 hour course in traditional Hmong batik down in Ta Van villages.
+If you are interested in handicrafts and textiles or just want to try something new, we can arrange a 2-hour course in traditional Hmong batik down in Ta Van villages.

 Batik is a resist dye technique created by wax drawn motives.
 Hmong people use hemp as a base fabric and indigo to dye it.
-Traditionally the batik are very delicate made, with many details and consciously choose symbols and pattern.
-The batik design is used for clothes, bags and blankets.
+Traditionally the batik is very delicate made, with many details, and consciously chosen symbols and patterns.
+The batik design is used for clothes, bags, and blankets.

-This is an option for all our travellers who trek for two days or longer and choose to stay a night in Ta Van villages.
+This is an option for all our travelers who trek for two days or longer and choose to stay a night in Ta Van villages.